nsmsn/personal-site-v2/src/about/index.md

 ## Profile

-I’m a graphic / communication / interaction designer with over a decade of professional experience.
-I spent a long time as a generalist and thrive on learning new things.
+I’m an graphic / communication / interaction designer with over a decade of professional experience.
+Most of that time has been spent working at higher education institutions.
+Today I work remotely for a nonprofit member association.

+I enjoy partnering with artists, musicians, scientists, and writers on smaller, short-term projects.
+I spent a long time as a generalist and thrive on learning new&nbsp;things.

 I’m married to [Eleanor](https://eleanoraldrich.com), who makes paintings.
 We live in Knoxville with our daughter and a small&nbsp;[dog](https://dogsof.dev/dogs/zelda/).

 See what I’m up to [now](/now/).